famiu/feline.nvim/README.md

 ##### Separators

-Separators are both the simplest and the trickiest part of Feline.
 There are two types of separator values that you can put in a component, which are `left_sep` and `right_sep`, which represent the separator on the left and the right side of the component, respectively.

 The value of `left_sep` and `right_sep` can just be set to a string that's displayed.
 You can use a function that returns a string just like the other component values.
 The value can also be equal to the name of one of the [separator presets](#value-presets).